pezosanta/brick-breaker-game/README.md

-# brick-breaker-game
+# Brick breaker game
-This is a JAVA based implementation of a Brick Breaker game.
+This is a JAVA based implementation of the so called Brick Breaker game.